This is a collaborative post by Ellie Jo about the role reversal of caring for a parent on a budget.

 Parents spend their lives looking after their kids, so it’s only right that children return the gesture.
 Nobody wants to see their mom and dad have to struggle in later life, not when their golden years are supposed to be some of the best.
 As an adult, it’s down to you to figure out how to make sure they are comfortable and you’ll do whatever possible.

 The sticking point most kids don’t realize is money.
 Taking on extra mouths to feed is going to raise the family expenses.
 You’re more than happy to do it, yet it does take some planning to stop the bank balance from running dry.
+24 hour care at home can be difficult so it is best to be prepared.

 Below are the things you might want to consider if you’re on a budget and caring for a parent.